Clarence Cameron White: Personal life

 Beatrice died at their home in Elizabeth, New Jersey, in October 1942.
 White soon moved to New York City and in 1943 married the librarian, writer, and puppeteer, Pura Belpré.
 White died from cancer on June 30, 1960.

 Compositional style

 White's compositions contained a similar aesthetic to contemporaries and mentors such as William Grant Still, Florence Price, R. Nathaniel Dett, and Samuel Coleridge-Taylor.
-White drew upon thematic and harmonic content from African American and other African diasporic musical styles and traditions.
-His early output consisted of compositions that incorporated quotes of spirituals and arrangements of spirituals such as Bandanna Sketches: Four Negro Spirituals, Camp Song:(Water Boy), Levee Dance, Forty Negro Spirituals, and Traditional Negro Spirituals.
-As he matured, the forms utilized by the composer became more varied.
+White drew upon thematic and harmonic content from African-American and other African diasporic musical styles and traditions.
+His early output consisted of compositions that incorporated quotes of spirituals and arrangements of spirituals such as Bandanna Sketches: Four Negro Spirituals, Camp Song: (Water Boy), Levee Dance, Forty Negro Spirituals, and Traditional Negro Spirituals.
+As he matured, he used more varied forms.
 The 1954 Benjamin Award was presented to him for Elegy, a composition for orchestra.
 He also used decidedly 'Negro' themes for his string quartet and other chamber music.